Akshay16479/AkshayOza_FBS-Work/Java/Java Project/Case Study1-Bank/README.md

 Interest

-Transactions can be viewed individually for each account
+Transactions can be viewed individually